hongyicheng3/hy.github.io/README.md

 ## Projects
-These are some projects that highlight my ability to apply Python across different domains, demonstrating problem-solving skills, coding proficiency, and a passion for working with data.
+These are some projects that highlight my ability to apply Python across different domains, demonstrating problem-solving skills, coding proficiency, and a passion for working with this programming language.

 * * *